Whistleblowers expose sexual violence and ‘institutional misogyny’ in armed forces

 The Commons Defence Committee released a series of personal testimonies, collected by a forces medical team, revealing ongoing rape and sexual abuse within the military.

-In an anonymous written submission, the alleged rape victim claimed she was moved across the country against her will to separate her from her attacker, whom she was told would remain with his elite unit.
+In a written submission, it details how the the alleged rape victim claimed she was moved across the country against her will to separate her from her attacker, whom she was told would remain with his elite unit.

 They had been in a casual relationship and, when she approached a military GP about the alleged incident, they advised her to “choose her partners more carefully”.
 She reported the incident after speaking to a second doctor.

-Another account from a young servicewoman said she woke up in her bedroom to discover a male training staff member sniffing her underwear after previously waking up to see him “watching her sleeping”.
+Another account relating to a young servicewoman said she woke up in her bedroom to discover a male training staff member sniffing her underwear after previously waking up to see him “watching her sleeping”.

-She said that, in a separate incident, the same man was “holding her against a wall” as he told her she really joined the armed forces to “get the leg over as much as possible”.
+It said that, in a separate incident, the same man was “holding her against a wall” as he told her she really joined the armed forces to “get the leg over as much as possible”.

 When the woman reported his behaviour to the senior training lead, she was informed her training would be halted, according to the newly released testimonies.